How one man furnished the whole of his department from surplus furniture available elsewhere on is estate....

-‘Reuse and Recycling in Front Line Care, with Andrew Sainty, IAPT Emotional Wellbeing Services, Veterans Transition Intervention & Liaison Service, Employer Advisor Service Hull and the East Riding of Yorkshire.’
+Andrew Sainty work in the Emotional Wellbeing Services, Veterans Transition Intervention & Liaison Service in Hull and the East Riding of Yorkshire.

 We welcome Andrew here for a few quick questions about the role of Warp It in their work, and how they managed to furbish 20 rooms using Warp It.
 This is not the first time we’ve spoke to someone from NHS Humberside, in fact you can read our interview with Head Porter Ian Sommerville right here, and our interview with Environmental and Sustainability Manager Alex Fowler here.